 Swollen tissues will always be sensitive and tender, and may also begin to discharge pus.
 In some cases, an infection will develop at the root of the tooth.
 When it becomes large enough to reach the skin on the surface of the gums, it opens up like a large pimple and begins leaking pus into your mouth.
-These drainage openings are referred to as “sinus tracts.”
+The name of these drainage openings are “sinus tracts.”
 Yes, this is disgusting, and it’s another good reason to be diligent and catch this problem early.

-If you do have issues with swelling after getting a root canal work, the problem is most likely to be seen in the gums.
+If you do have issues with swelling after getting a root canal work, the problem is most likely with your gums.
 By pressing your finger against the upper and lower gums, you can look for swollen areas (which will probably be at least a little sore) around the area of the tooth in question.
 Never ignore a problem of this type.

 Sensitivity To Heat Or Cold

-Sometimes, a failed root canal will cause a person to experience conditional sensitivity in regards to their teeth.
-That is to say, they will experience pain and discomfort but only under certain conditions.
+Sometimes, a failed root canal symptoms will cause a person to experience conditional sensitivity in regards to their teeth.
+That is to say, they will experience tooth pain after root canal and discomfort but only under certain conditions.
 For instance, your tooth might light up in agony when you take a sip of hot coffee or a drink from a cold soda.
 Extremes of either temperature will result in a quick, sharp pain.

 Not all failed root canals will exhibit this symptom, and it is usually an early sign of trouble to come.
 Because a root canal involves the removal of all nerves from the tooth, you should not be feeling anything at all.
 If you do feel sensitivity to hot or cold in that specific tooth, it means that a nerve has been missed.
 It is such a sure indicator that researchers will sometimes use thermal sensitivity as a test for re-infection (pulp necrosis).

-In order to understand this symptom, you need to understand the root canal procedure itself.
+In order to recognize the symptoms of failed root canal, you should also understand the discoloration symptoms.
 When your dentist drills into your teeth, they are removing all the nerves.
 The material that contains the nerves is normally called the “pulp.”
 If your dentist did a good job, most (if not all) of the infected pulp should have been removed.

 However, there will normally be a little bit of bleeding as the corrupted tissues are ground away and removed.
 This blood will then seep into the filler that your dentist uses to fill the tooth.
 As you probably know, blood turns brown when it dries.
 This is why tooth discoloration is somewhat normal after a root canal treatment.